vvo/iron-session/README.md

   // The next line makes sure browser will expire cookies before seals are considered expired by the server.
 It also allows for clock difference of 60 seconds maximum between server and clients.
   maxAge: (ttl === 0 ?
 2147483647 : ttl) - 60,
   path: "/",
-}
+  // other options:
+  // domain, if you want the cookie to be valid for the whole domain and subdomains, use domain: example.com
+  // encode, there should be no need to use this option, encoding is done by next-iron-session already
+  // expires, there should be no need to use this option, maxAge takes precedence }
 ```